-When we launched The Emerging World of Work podcast back in the fall, we decided to focus our first season on the theme from the 10th Global Peter Drucker Forum, which was “Management: The human dimension.”
+When we launched The Emerging World of Work podcast in October 2018, we decided to focus our first season on the theme from the 10th Global Peter Drucker Forum, which was “Management: The human dimension.”
 Our take on that was simple: we wanted to talk to guests who could tell us what it means to be a great leader.
 What are the skills, perspectives and qualities of exceptional leaders, and how do they inspire their people to reach their full potential while also serving the goal of delivering business value?

 Lucky for us, our guests really rose to the occasion.
 Given their varied backgrounds – we spoke to researchers, professors, executives, authors – each one came to the table with a unique perspective on the factors that help leaders to both deliver new ideas and motivate employees to do their best work.